-Over the past 40 years, Michigan’s philanthropic leaders have developed an integrated framework to support the nonprofit sector across both a statewide geography, and over time.
+From the early 1970s to the early 2010s, Michigan’s philanthropic leaders developed an integrated framework to support the nonprofit sector across both a statewide geography and over time.
 How was such a dynamic powerhouse of philanthropic giving, volunteer human capital, and nonprofit management training created?
 Can the lessons be replicated?

 The answers are found in the behaviors and qualities of remarkable community and institutional leaders.
-These are people with extraordinary vision and unending resourcefulness.
-They are men and women who continue to inspire and organize the benevolent impulse of a large state — from the small, rural hamlet to the complex city of Detroit.
+With extraordinary vision and unending resourcefulness, these leaders continue to inspire and organize the benevolent impulse of a large state — from the small, rural hamlet to the complex city of Detroit.
 The specifics of how these leaders work — and the good that they accomplish — offer important lessons, not only for the future of Michigan, but also for others who wish to improve/increase philanthropy in their own part of the world.
 Through their efforts, large-scale, permanent, and systemic change has occurred.
 These lessons had never been captured, preserved, analyzed, or shared — until now.

 Robin Leonard, project coordinator for Our State of Generosity, managed the day-to-day operations of the project, supervised the fellows, coordinated the work of consultants, and providing direction and leadership for creation of the web-based platform.
 Leonard served several years in an executive administrative capacity at the Johnson Center for Philanthropy at Grand Valley State University.
 Previously, Leonard held various positions at the W.K.
 Kellogg Foundation, including eight years of service in the Philanthropy and Volunteerism programming area.